SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     cmake ../SimpleElastix/SuperBuild
     make -j4

 The SuperBuild will download and install dependencies (elastix, ITK and SWIG) and compile SimpleElastix.
 You will find language packages in the :code:`${BUILD_DIRECTORY}/SimpleITK-build/Wrapping` directory.
-For example, to install the python module onto your system, navigate to
+For example, to install the python module onto your system, compile the project, navigate to

 ::